hxxr/rpi-player/README.md

 ## Description
 A collection of programs written in C that demonstrate the playing of music (PWM waves) through a passive piezo buzzer (or passive speaker) using the Raspberry Pi's GPIO pins.

-Also includes two examples of interacting with the Raspberry Pi's DMA engine using regtool.c.
+Also includes two examples of interacting with the Raspberry Pi's DMA engine using driver.c.

 ## Highlights
 * Hardware-timed playing through any of the GPIO pins on the 40-pin header